openeuropa/code-review/README.md

 As this project uses some [patches](#Patches), you will have to enable patching in your project's `composer.json` file.

-In order to do this, you have two options.

-The first option will enable patching to all the dependencies throughout `composer install`.

 ```yaml
 "extra": {
     "enable-patching": true,